taehyounpark/queryosity/docs/pages/main.md

 @mainpage

 @tableofcontents

-`queryosity` is row-wise data analysis library written in & for C++.
+`queryosity` is a row-wise semi-structured data analysis library.

 <!-- --------------------------------------------------------------------------------------------------------------- -->